jouellnyc/UART/rainbow/README.md

 ## UART2 Pin Configurations
 - These are all using the same type of configs as the individual projects.
--The only difference is they are all connected together.
+- The only difference is they are all connected together.

 ## Full Micropython Examples
 See above - The ordering of the MCUs are just like the ascii diagram - You could just it up to however you like however.